rampi/properties-util/README.md

 This utility provided to the developer community by [I2B technologies](http://www.i2btech.com/) allows to inject parameters into class fields, retrieved from a property file or a jdbc connection.

-Our primary goal in this project is ease of use, so you can start using it right away with almost no instructions.
+Our primary goal in this project is ease of use, so you can start using it right away with almost no instructions, that's why we're using only one annotation `@Properties`.

 # Use Cases
 For following examples we are using a file named test.properties located in same package as classes referenced here: